-- Develop solutions to a wide range of technical problems, resulting in new, exciting and innovative global consumer products.
+- Develop the skills to solve a wide range of technical challenges and opportunities that can shape exciting and innovative consumer tech

-- Benefit from the department’s strong links with industry, allowing innovative, trending technologies and current research themes to inform your learning.
+- Benefit from the engineering department’s strong industry connections and research into innovative, trending technologies

 This is for you if...

-You are passionate about electronics, with a strong background and general interest in science and technology.
+You're passionate about electronics, with a keen interest in science and technology.

-You enjoyed mathematics or physics at school or college.
+You're a problem-solver who enjoyed mathematics or physics at school/college

 All about the course

-In year one, you will study analogue and digital electronics, mathematics, computer fundamentals and computer networking.
-In year two, you will broaden your knowledge of applied mathematics to electronics systems, telecommunications, digital systems design and digital signal processing.
+In year one, you'll explore analogue and digital electronics, mathematics, computer fundamentals and computer networking.
+As you progress to year two, you'll broaden your knowledge of electronics systems, telecommunications, digital systems design and digital signal processing.

 Your final year will include aspects of power and control systems, embedded systems and wide area telecommunications.
-This includes a significant amount of project work aimed at developing practical and research based skills with an opportunity for you to study an area of particular interest.
+Modules include a significant amount of project work aimed at developing practical skills.
+You'll conclude your studies with an individual project, based on an area of interest.

 This first year module places electronics and electronic engineering in a global context.
 You’ll study why electronics is important, how it affects our daily lives, what drives innovation, and the evolution of electronics technology and future trends.